 - Start by logging in to iTunes from the Account: Login menu

 - Then go to Music: Library: Songs

-You should see all of your music that is available on iTunes in the Cloud on the Library: Music oage. iTunes mayshow a screen asking you to Scan for Music or Go to the iTunes Store before your library has loaded.
-If your library have not loaded yet, make sure you’re logged in to the iTunes Store and that your computer is authorized from the Account menu.
+You should see all of your music that is available on iTunes in the Cloud on the Library: Music page. iTunes may show a screen asking you to Scan for Music or Go to the iTunes Store before your library has loaded.
+If your library hasn’t yet loaded, make sure you’re logged in to the iTunes Store and that your computer is authorized from the Account menu.
 You may need to wait a few minutes for your library information to be downloaded and displayed in My Music.

 Once your library has loaded, you can continue:

 - Click on the list of songs and select everything in the list by pressing Command–A on Mac or Control+A on Windows

 - Right-click anywhere on the selection and choose “Download”

 Everything should start downloading right away.
 Depending on your network connection and the number of songs, it may take hours or days to download everything.
 You cannot quit iTunes once the downloads have started, so make sure you’ve adequate time and battery power available for the whole library to download.
 If you see error dialogs noting that some downloads have failed, open the Downloads menu from the toolbar and choose Resume All from the context menu.

 You can use the same method to download all your movies and books too:

 - Go to iTunes: Movies: Library, or iTunes: Books or Audiobooks